AdnanHodzic/containerized-wordpress-project/README.md

 #### [AdnanHodzic.containerized-wordpress](https://galaxy.ansible.com/AdnanHodzic/containerized-wordpress/)

 This Ansible playbook will Deploy & run Docker Compose project for WordPress instance.
-Which consists of 3 separate containers running:
+It will also configure Let's Encrypt certificates for specified domain.
+It consists of 3 separate containers running:
 * WordPress (PHP7 FPM)
 * Nginx (enabled with Let's Encrpt HTTPS encryption)
 * MariaDB